Four Reasons to Get Out of a Relationship

 It’s natural that couples who have been together for many years share their friendships.
 This is something that is not a big problem until you talk about separating.

-Many people believe that staying together may be the best option to avoid losing friends.
-This also applies to in-laws who we’ve gotten close to.
+Many people believe that staying together may be the best option to not lose friends.
+This also applies to in-laws who you’ve gotten close to.